 If you stay in the United States longer than your visa permits, you could not only be deported but also barred from seeking a visa again in the future.
 If your visa is about to expire, you may be able to apply for an extension through USCIS.

-Typically, no, unless you applied for an extension before it expired.
+Typically, you cannot renew your visa or apply for a new visa after it expires, unless you applied for an extension before it expired.

 A “Green Card” is the colloquial term for a Lawful Permanent Resident Card, which indicates your ability to legally stay in the United States indefinitely, despite not being a U.S. citizen.